Is your organisation ‘Deaf Aware’?

 By training staff to be deaf aware, you can avoid costly recruitment costs and widen your customer base at the same time.

 Deaf people who use sign language face the most barriers in society.
-Part of the issue is a communication barrier – having limited access because a certain level of English is used (and expected) which is in itself, inaccessible.
+Part of the issue is a communication barrier – having limited access because a certain level of English is used (and expected) can make services inaccessible.
 Other factors such as attitudinal, cultural, technological barriers can affect the accessibility of your organisation.

 So how can you improve your communication and make your business more accessible generally?
-Check out our quick tips to improve communication with Deaf and Hard of Hearing people:
+Below are some quick tips to improve communication with Deaf and Hard of Hearing people:

 - Make sure you offer a number of different ways for people to contact you e.g. online booking appointments system, email booking/confirmation system.
 You might include a text messaging service.